chocolateboy/pmsencoder/README.md

 # Synopsis <a name="Synopsis"></a>

-This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) (PMS) that adds configurable support for Web video streaming via MEncoder.
+This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) (PMS) that adds configurable support for web video streaming via MEncoder.

 # Prerequisites <a name="Prerequisites"></a>

 Due to a [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=766) in the Mac OS X build of PMS, PMSEncoder doesn't currently work on Macs.
-In addition, PMS doesn't support web streams for Xbox renderers.
+In addition, PMS doesn't support web streams for the Xbox 360.
 PMSEncoder should work on all other platforms supported by PS3 Media Server.

 These instructions assume you have the [latest version](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) of PS3 Media Server, the [latest version](http://www.java.com/en/download/index.jsp) of Java, and a recent MEncoder.